 – Line managers must, as a core part of their role, promote, coach and develop their people, not tell them what to do

-– Make team and individual goals and targets really clear and share these throughout the teams – this makes it much easier for performance to be seen by everyone and adjustments to be made as they go along.
+– Make team and individual goals and targets really clear and share these throughout the teams – this makes it much easier for everyone to review performance and make adjustments as they go along.

 – Use collective objective setting that is dynamic and regular.

--Differentiate individual contribution to team performance based on desired values, mind-sets, and behaviours
+-Differentiate individual contribution to team performance that is based on desired values, mind-sets, and behaviours

 In our experience, this can be pared down further to 3 key principles:

 - Constant communication on progress

 - Regular review of goals and adjusting as required, and as the working requirements change

 - Regular feedback from customers, stakeholders and other colleagues (not just the boss) given that collaboration is key

 1. Clarity of goals and tools to share goals – make team goal setting and monitoring a regular activity and prioritise it.

 2. Use an online platform that is fast and easy for people to get feedback when they need it, and also provides options for development points.
 It’s best to tailor the feedback to the goals and values of the team and the organisation, making it more engaging, meaningful and effective.